 Interesting note about the Pencil, however: it has a Lightning connector, so you can charge it by plugging it directly into the iPad Pro's charging port.
 But if you want to charge it with a USB-to-Lightning cable with a power adapter or on your laptop?
 You'll need a special adapter, which 9to5Mac also uncovered (seen above).
 It's not clear whether that adapter will be bundled with the Pencil or sold separately, however.

-Apple hasn't officially announced Middle East pricing for the iPad Pro, although the 32GB Wi-Fi model is priced at US$799 in the States, while the 128GB version is US$949.
-Expect the actual regional prices to be a bit more than those straight conversions, based on usual Apple pricing.
+Apple hasn't officially announced local pricing for the iPad Pro, although the 32GB Wi-Fi model is priced at US$799 (about RM3400) in the States, while the 128GB version is US$949 (about RM4050).
+Expect the actual prices to be a fair bit more than those straight conversions, based on usual Apple pricing.